jessebraham/esp-si7021/README.md

 ### To Do

+- [ ] acknowledge the fact that checksums are, in fact, a thing
 - [ ] implement an easier method of manipulating the user and heater control registers
   - [ ] user register - measurement resolution
   - [ ] user register - vdd status